jpdery/moobile-core-doc/Source/Classes/Control/Control.md

 ### setHighlighted(value) {#setHighlighted}

 Sets whether this control is selected.
-The CSS class `is-highlighted` is added to the control element upon being highlighted.
+The CSS class `is-highlighted` is added to this control's element upon being highlighted.

 #### Parameters: